sinatv52/AWS-F1-FPGA---MobileNet-V1---Stanford40/README.md

 - Frameworks : Keras and tflite
 - Software for FPGA : SDAccel v2018.3 in Centos 7.6
 - Data Precision : Floating Point
+- Input image format : Numpy Arrays extracted using Netron and  Reading using CNPY